Konstantinos Logothetopoulos: Education and career

 After the end of the war in 1922, Logothetopoulos became professor of gynaecology at the National and Kapodistrian University of Athens.
 Eventually he became Dean of the University.
 During his tenure at the university, he taught and assisted many young doctors in their studies including future politician Grigoris Lambrakis.

-When Greece capitulated to Nazi Germany after the "Battle of Greece" during World War II, Logothetopoulos, who spoke the German language fluently and was married to the niece of Field Marshal Wilhelm List, was appointed Vice President and Minister of Education in the first collaborationist government of Gen. Georgios Tsolakoglou.
+When Greece capitulated to Nazi Germany after the "Battle of Greece" during World War II, Logothetopoulos, who spoke the German language fluently, had been the chairman of the Greek-German Council and was married to the niece of Field Marshal Wilhelm List, was appointed Vice President and Minister of Education in the first collaborationist government of Gen. Georgios Tsolakoglou.
 After Tsolakoglou was removed from office, he served as Prime Minister between 2 December 1942 and 7 April 1943, when he was replaced by Ioannis Rallis.
+His short tenure was marked by the start of the deportation of Greek Jewry, in which he played an ambiguous role.

 When the Wehrmacht left Greece in 1944, Logothetopoulos went with them to Nazi Germany.
+He lived with his wife and daughter in the small Bavarian town of Vilshofen an der Donau, where he practiced medicine.
 Eventually he was captured by the United States Army which surrendered him to Greek authorities in 1946.
 He was tried and convicted of collaborating with the enemy and initially sentenced to life imprisonment, but was released in 1951.